cryostatio/cryostat-operator/docs/config.md

 If you wish to use only Cryostat's [Discovery Plugin API](https://github.com/cryostatio/cryostat/blob/801779d5ddf7fa30f7b230f649220a852b06f27d/docs/DISCOVERY_PLUGINS.md), set the property `spec.targetDiscoveryOptions.builtInDiscoveryDisabled` to `true` to disable Cryostat's built-in discovery mechanisms.

+You may also change the list of port names and port numbers that Cryostat uses to discover compatible target Endpoints.
+By default it looks for ports with the name `jfr-jmx` or with the number `9091`.

 ```yaml
 apiVersion: operator.cryostat.io/v1beta1
 kind: Cryostat